2103801/CS220-AU-portfolio/README.md

 ### week 6
 - essay planning
 ### week 8-10
-- completion of essay
+- complete at least half of the essay
 ## by week 12
-- complete at least half of the essay
+- completion of the essay
 - have most of website completed, just add final touches e.g images or links
+- peer assessment